 - Turn off your Mac by going to the Apple menu and select Shut Down, then wait about 10 seconds.

-- Turn on your Mac and immediately press and hold the Command (⌘)-R keys.
+- For Intel Macs: Turn on your Mac and immediately press and hold the Command (⌘) + R keys.
 Release the key when you see the Apple logo.
-Your Mac will reboot into Recovery Mode.

-In some cases, you may be brought to the Recovery mode screen first, where you will have to login before being presented with the macOS Utilities window.
+- For Intel Macs: You should now be looking at the macOS Utilities window on your screen.
+In some cases, you may have to login to an admin account before being presented with the macOS Utilities window.

 - In Terminal enter the following command and hit enter: csrutil disable